Randomized Gram-Schmidt process with application to GMRES: Randomized Gram-Schmidt algorithm

-{In this case, the normalization of $\bq_i$ at Step 2 of~\cref{alg:GS} should be performed accordingly: $\bq_i= \bq_i/\|\bTheta \bq_i \|$.} We see that, for a vector $\bx$, computing $(\bTheta \bQ_j)^\dagger \bTheta \bx$ requires only evaluation of random projections and operations on small vectors and matrices, with no standard operations on high-dimensional vectors.
-Note that~\cref{eq:sketchproj} is written in a conceptual form.
-Let $\bS_{j}=\bTheta \bQ_j$ and $\bp = \bTheta \bx$.
-In practice, the computation of a product $(\bS_{j})^\dagger \bp$ has to be computed as a solution of the least-squares problem:
+{Furthermore, the normalization of $\bq_i$ at Step 2 of~\cref{alg:GS} has to be performed accordingly: $\bq_i= \bq_i/\|\bTheta \bq_i \|$.} We see that unlike in standard methods, here the computation of $\bx$ requires only (efficient) evaluation of random projections and operations on small vectors and matrices with no standard operations on high-dimensional vectors.
+The GS process with such a projector is depicted in~\cref{alg:RGM}.